MoonriseSoftwareCalifornia/Cosmos-OLD/README.md

-# Cosmos WPS Core
+# Cosmos CMS

-Cosmos WPS is a modern content management system that is "out of the box" fast, secure, open, and easy to use.
+Cosmos CMS is a modern content management system that is "out of the box" fast, secure, open, and easy to use.
 Its cloud-first design comes with built-in integration with Content Distribution Networks (CDN) and Web Application Firewalls (WAF), and supports regional replication redundancy.

 ## About

-Cosmos is a ["Decoupled" system](https://en.wikipedia.org/wiki/Headless_content_management_system#Decoupled_CMS), meaning content distribution is separated from content management.
+Cosmos is a "headless" content management system of the ["Decoupled" variety](https://en.wikipedia.org/wiki/Headless_content_management_system#Decoupled_CMS), meaning content distribution is separated from content management.
 This provides significant performance and security benefits.

 Content distribution is handled by: